OptechLabs/monorepo/README.md

 And to that I'll say, "Great Question, dear reader."
 We started a project at the beginning of 2024 at Optech Group under our Optech Labs moniker and when I started, I was determined to implement some of the hard won lessons from starting fresh at my last company.
 So, like any good engineer, I started piecing it all together through weeks and weeks of research, trial and error, and asking smart people I know what they'd do.
 This repo is the result of those learnings, coalesced into one cohesive repository, in the hopes that you, whoever you may be, will be able to use this as a shortcut.
 Use it at your discretion and with all of my best wishes.

 ### The Technology in Play
 1) *Mac OS* - I develop on a Macbook Pro, Apple M1 Max Chip.
-Somethings I take for granted because of that, so take that into consideration when using this repo.
+I take some things for granted because of that, so take that into consideration when using this repo.
-2) *Make* - Originally I started the monorepo with Basil, but it had a steeper learning curve than I was willing to climb (and then manage), so I switched to the tried and true Makefile and Go Modules to make working easy and standard.
+2) *Make* - Originally I started the monorepo with Basil, but it had a steeper learning curve than I was willing to climb (and then manage), so I switched to the tried and true Makefile with Go Modules to make working easy and standard.
-3) *Docker Compose* - This is for easy local development.
+3) *Docker Compose* - This is for improved local development.
 I am probably not leveraging to its full capability, but boy does it make my life easy.
 4) *Docker* - Put everything in a container and make deployments work for you, not against you.
-This really isn't a controversial take, but I started building software 20+ years ago, so it's still pretty awesome to me even though I've been doing it a really long time.
+This really isn't a controversial take, but I started building software 20+ years ago when this type of thing wasn't de rigeur, so it's still pretty awesome to me even though I've been doing it a really long time.
-5) *Github Actions* - This controls all of the CI/CD functions and interfaces with Google Cloud Platform for deployments, etc (which I prefer over AWS)
+5) *Github Actions* - This controls all of the CI/CD functions and interfaces with Google Cloud Platform for deployments, etc (which I prefer over AWS).
 6) *Golang* - I build in Go, so a lot of the stuff in here will be particularly useful for the Go engineer (or the engineer who wants to get into Go).
-That said...there are a lot fungible ideas that anyone can leverage in any ecosystem.
+That said...there are a lot fungible ideas that anyone can leverage in any ecosystem and the infrastructure to support development and deployment will work for any type of language in the services directory, as long as compilation and containerization works.
-7) *Gin* - For now, I'm using the Gin http server library, but will most likely update to the native server in the future.
+7) *Gin* - For now, I'm using the Gin http server library, but will most likely update to the newer golang native server in the future.

 ### So How do I get started?
 Allright, let's get you oriented to the folder structure.